Great Stella Manual

 Importing Models

 If all else fails, and you can't find a way to create your favourite model in Great Stella, fear not!
 You can always import it from an external file.
-Currently the only format supported for import is OFF.
-It's a simple format.
-You'll find a specification for the format here: http://www.geomview.org/docs/html/geomview_41.html.
+Currently the formats supported for import are OFF and DXF.
+OFF is preferred and more likely to work than DXF.
+It's a simple format and you should be able to figure it out from the example below.
 Please be sure to use as much precision in the vertex positions as possible, or you may run into problems.
 I recommend using 17 decimal places if you are creating files in this format.
 The OFF models must also be properly closed surfaces (with an even number of faces meeting at each edge).
+If not, it can't be opened, but you will be offered the choice to create the convex hull of the model in the OFF file, which allows you to get at least some of the vertices in.
+You may then wish to use Faceting Mode to connect these vertices together in other ways.
+You could even create OFF files with only vertices (no faces) and let Great Stella figure out how to connect them together for you.

 3D DXF files may be imported in a similar way, but I fear they often lack the accuracy required for Great Stella.